kailash-manasarovar/statement/docs/timeline/2024/may.md

 - No one else is grinding or behaving in a sexualized manner anywhere else.
 - Was I in a live rape show of some variety?

-### More missing time, missing mornings and nights, and remembering two hours of a full day trip with Anthony
+### More missing time, missing mornings and nights, and remembering only two hours of a full day trip with Anthony

 - During the week, you could choose which trip you wanted to go on.
 - I don't remember signing up for particular trips, how you did that, or what those trips even were.
 I thought I had signed up for a temple tour, but I do not recall visiting a single temple in Bali on this visit.